Biomin

-Biomin is an animal health and nutrition company headquartered in Inzersdorf-Getzersdorf, Austria that develops and produces feed additives and premixes for livestock animals including swine, poultry, dairy and beef cattle as well as aquaculture.
+Biomin is an animal health and nutrition company headquartered in Inzersdorf-Getzersdorf, Austria.
+Biomin develops and produces feed additives and premixes for livestock animals including swine, poultry, dairy and beef cattle as well as aquaculture.

 The firm supplies customers in more than 100 countries throughout the world.

 The Biomin Research Center (BRC) at Campus Tulln in Austria, employs 80 researchers engaged in applied basic research to lead the firm’s in-house R&D efforts, supported by a research network of 150 academic and research institutions worldwide.

 Company history

 1983: Erich Erber opened Biomin in a small warehouse in Pottenbrunn, Austria with a staff of three, starting with a livestock premix product line containing probiotics.
 Founder Erich Erber named the product and company based on the idea of combining “biological minerals” and so the brand name "Biomin" was born.

 1985: Biomin bought Interpremix, a small premix factory, as its first production facility.
 The acquired firm also made a product called Antitox Plus, the first product available that ‘binds’ mycotoxins through a process known as adsorption.

 1988: Biomin signed a research agreement with the University of Veterinary Medicine Vienna, Austria, and Dr. Josef Leibetseder to further improve the efficacy of Antitox Plus to a wider range of mycotoxins.
 Only several years later the second generation of the mycotoxin deactivation product was launched under the brand name Mycofix.

 1994: The Biomin brand name was separated from the Interpremix product line.
 Erber AG became the holding company of Biomin.

 2012: Biomin finalized acquisition of Microplus, a Germany-based feed additive producer, and rolled out Digestarom, a phytogenic feed additive.

 2013: Biomin receives EU authorization for its multi-species probiotic, PoultryStar.

 2015: Global Product introduction of Mycofix 5.0.